brewhousedigital/celestial-light/README.md

 The `tags` system is the only thing that needs to be watched for.
 If you ever try to re-indent the lines of code in your file, sometimes the IDE can remove the spacing on the category, which will cause the tags to be discarded during the build.
 Each tag (or category) needs to have 2 spaces, a dash, then the name of the category in quotes.

-Each post will automatically have its permalink set using the title and the date published.
+Each post will automatically have its permalink set using the title and the published date.
 You can alter this in the post template found here: `source/_includes/layouts/post.njk`.

 ___

 ### ⏹ _site
 This is where your compiled code is saved.
 This is what Netlify picks up and deploys live.
 All of your static files are put into this folder.
 Don't touch this code because it gets overwritten every time the site is built.

-If you ever see an error on your local site, and you aren't sure where its coming from, sometimes you can fix it by stopping the local server, deleting the entire `_site` folder, and then rerunning the build command.
+If you ever see an error on your local site, and you aren't sure where it's coming from, sometimes you can fix it by stopping the local server, deleting the entire `_site` folder, and then rerunning the build command.
 This way it creates a brand-new folder for you.
 ___